roughnecks/planthopper/README.md

 tumblelog.
 Once the app has been authorized you'll have to edit the bot configuration file and fill in some informations, which should be kept privately.

-First of all connect with your browser to <removed>
-You'll have to trust my self-signed cert: i fear there's no other simple way to go.
+First of all connect with your browser to //removed// You'll have to trust my self-signed cert: i fear there's no other simple way to go.
 My server will redirect you to the Tumblr website where you can authenticate yourself with your email address and password: if the authentication process succeeds, Tumbler